myelintek/documentation/user/mlops.rst

     :width: 600

 .. note::
-    Refer to the `TensorBoard <https://www.tensorflow.org/tensorboard>`_ Website for more usage information.
+    Refer to the `TensorBoard <https://www.tensorflow.org/tensorboard>`_ Website for visualization operations.